ying-tang/help-documentation/_troubleshooting/Troubleshooting_FAQ.md

 ---

-**Q. How Can I Tell When My Host Last Rebooted?**
+**Q. How Can I Tell When My Virtual Machine Last Rebooted?**

 **A.** You can use this command
 ```
 zgrep BOOT_IMAGE /var/log/kern.log*
 ```
-to see when the virtual machine (VM) last booted, and then use that timestamp to look through the logs to check for any clues regarding issues that you may be troubleshooting.
+to see when the host (VM) last booted, and then use that timestamp to look through the logs to check for any clues regarding issues that you may be troubleshooting.